Updated on: 11/14/2019

 Determining Liability for Injuries in a Head-On Collision

 When a driver causes a car accident after committing an obvious traffic infraction – such as driving in the wrong direction of a state highway – it is often relatively easy for insurance investigators to hold that person liable for any personal injuries that may have resulted from the collision.

 Although it is unclear why the driver was driving in the wrong direction in this particular case, those details are relatively insignificant for the injured victim if she wanted to pursue a personal injury claim.
 Of course, the biggest factor that could affect the likelihood of a successful personal injury claim is often whether the liability insurance coverage that the at-fault driver is carrying is enough to cover the victim’s damages.

-In situations where an at-fault driver is either uninsured or does not carry a significant amount of liability insurance coverage, victims with UM/UIM insurance coverage can file a claim for the difference in damages that would not be covered by the at-fault driver’s insurance policy.
+In situations where an at-fault driver is either uninsured or does not carry a significant amount of liability insurance coverage, victims with UM/UIM insurance coverage can file an insurance claim for the difference in damages that would not be covered by the at-fault driver’s insurance policy.
 This coverage often makes a dramatic difference in an injured victim’s ability to successfully recover the compensation that they are entitled to under Washington state law.